DorothyTamYiLing/GWarrange/documents/tutorials.md

 2) Plotting intact kmers without N for visualising sequence content of rearrangement :

-Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (merging overlapping IS only) were plotted.
-Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000)
+Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) were plotted.
+Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) were kept for plotting (as shown in *kmer4plot.txt files).

-Plot of intact kmers that show rearrangements in two genome regions that are significantly associated with the structural phenotype.
+Plot of intact kmers that showed rearrangements in two genome regions that were significantly associated with structural phenotype.

 ![myNoNintactk_rev0fwd1](https://user-images.githubusercontent.com/34043893/231439466-2dce018c-89f4-4873-a4a2-486f655af203.png)